keyboard_arrow_up

 Baler

-A machine used to pack together and bind secondary materials for storage and or shipment.
+A machine used to compress and bind secondary materials into compact units for easier storage or shipment.

 Bales